jomibauer/taffy/readme.md

 The rc contains FORM/REMOTE/URL data merged into a single structure.
 You should access this information (and validate it) to perform operations.

 The prc is a structure you can put processed data into and display on the page.
 (You can still display rc values just be aware if you have validated its format).

+You cannot inject sevices into domains in Coldbox.
+For example, previously we could use `property formatterService;` at the top of User.cfc and use it to format things in helper functions like `getFormattedName()`.
+Now you'll need to process that data with the formatter service in the handler or view to display it.

+## FW/1 Things in Coldbox
+`fw.redirect` is `relocate` and you pass an "event" instead of an "action"

+`fw.populate` is `populateModel`

+`fw.setView` is `event.setView`

+`fw.setLayout` is `event.setLayout`

+`fw.renderData("json", false)` (like for ajax events) is instead done by setting `renderdata="json"` on the event function and just returning the data.

+`property userService` is `property name="userService" inject="userService"`.
+The inject is necessary because wirebox will use that to find the model.

+`property never` is `property name="never" inject="coldbox:setting:never"`.
+You can inject any coldbox setting from the config/Coldbox.cfc this way.
+(Note: in most places, you can also do a `getSetting("never"")` call to retrieve it.
+This is useful if you only need a setting in one place.)

+`beanFactory.getBean("User")` is `new model.domains.User()`.
+Coldbox does not use bean factory but wirebox lets you create an object using the `new` command with the path to the domain